wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 <a target="_blank" href="https://wilsonmar.github.io/cyber-security/">This page</a> contains my notes on resources for Cyber Security, which is a vast field.
 This single page is just for reference.

+Cloud Security Posture Management (CSPM) monitors continuously identifies and remediaties cloud infrastructure risks in each cloud service using application programming interfaces (APIs) configuration data against compliance benchmarks.
+For example, they can ensure logs are being gathered from host operating systems and the network (NetFlow), and that API event logging is turned on.

+The newer acronym CIEM (Cloud Infrastructure Entitlements Management) was coined by <a target="_blank" href="https://ermetic.com/">ermetic.com</a> for their product which ensures that identities (both human and machine)  do not have excessive permissions that can be exploited by threat actors or malicious insiders.

 ## Jericho Commandments

 <a target="_blank" href="https://collaboration.opengroup.org/jericho/commandments_v1.2.pdf">